 - The monetary value of the books to the lady is $375.00

-- The price that you sold the books to the lady for is $100.01
+- And the price that you sold the books to the lady for is $100.01

 The source of the “value” of the books is each person’s desire for the books based upon their thoughts concerning the utility that the books have to them.